 Since then, Ramsammy has been able to cultivate a growing customer base, which she attributes to selling at her parents’ workplaces and through her use of social media.

-Being a public relations student, Ramsammy she says she has come to realize how important social media can be in building her brand and expanding the ways to promote herself.
+Being a public relations student, Ramsammy has come to realize how important social media can be in building her brand and expanding the ways to promote herself.

 She credits the “power of hashtags” in helping her gain her near 400 followers and driving up her overall sales, especially during the holidays.